ricmclaughlin/ricmclaughlin.github.com/_posts/2016-02-28-github-pages-portfolio-session1v1.5.md

 ---
 layout: post
-title: "Github Pages Portfolio Course - Session 1 v1.0"
+title: "Github Pages Portfolio Course - Session 1 v1.5"
 description: ""
 category: projects
-tags: [git, devops-ci, bootstrap, portfoliodev]
+tags: [git, devops-ci, ruby, jekyll, bootstrap, portfoliodev]
 ---
 {% include JB/setup %}

-There is a new version of this class here: [Github Pages Portfolio Development Course with Jekyll, Yeoman and Gulpjs v1.5]({{ BASE_PATH }}/projects/gh-pages-portfolio-with-jekyllv1.5)

 I've been involved with the Free Code Camp group here in Seattle for the last several months and I have gotten so much from the energy and enthuisasm of it.